PMET-public/module-data-install/README.md

 **If you are using the CLI method, your modules should not have the Setup classes.
 This could lead to data conflicts and errors.**

+###### Datapack data format
+Each datapack needs to have a `data` subdirectory.
+This can contain the data to install, or it can contain one or more subdirectories with different installation options.
+For example, in our Grocery data pack there are directories for a `standalone` or `store` installation.
+Those can be specified by using the `--load=` option.
+A `.default` file can be created under the `data` directory containing the name of the directory you want installed if none is specified with the `--load=` option.

 ###### Usage

 - `bin/magento gxd:datainstall MySpace_MyData`